feizc/GameTag/README.md

 # Introduction

-This repository is for **GameTag: A New Sequence Tag Generation Algorithm Based on Cooperative Game Theory**.
+This repository is official implementation for **GameTag**, which can generate sequence tags from tandem mass spectra whith cooperative game learning.

 ## Requirements
 * Python 3